 Thanks for stopping by!!

 The nutrition information presented here is of my own thoughts and opinions which I have developed through my university degree and staying informed through evidence based research.
-Please consult your physician or family care provider before making any dietary changes.
+Please consult your physician or family care provider prior making any dietary changes.